Frederick III, Duke of Holstein-Gottorp: Early life and youth

 Frederick as the patron of art and culture was more successful.
-Thus he founded on 3 September 1642 together with Prince Louis I of Anhalt-Köthen the Fruitbearing Society.
+Thus, he founded on 3 September 1642 together with Prince Louis I of Anhalt-Köthen the Fruitbearing Society.
 Furthermore, he contributed to the creation of the Globe of Gottorf.
 The painter Jürgen Ovens worked more than 30 years for him and his successor Christian Albrecht of Holstein-Gottorp.

+Death

+Frederick died on 10 August 1659 in the fortress of Tönning, while the fortress was besieged in the course of the Second Karl Gustav War between Denmark and Sweden.

-Family and children
+Family and Children

 He was married in Dresden on 21 February 1630 to Princess Marie Elisabeth of Saxony, daughter of Elector John George I of Saxony and Magdalene Sibylle of Prussia.
-They had the following children:
+They had sixteen children in just over eighteen years, ten of whom lived to adulthood: